cre8magic/cre8magic/docs-src/pages/library/page-context/index.md

 As of 2022-10 there are no magic context classes for languages yet, as Oqtane doesn't fully support Multi-Language.
 We'll add it as soon as possible.

+## Pending Tasks

+1. Final naming not quite clear, if `PageContext` is really good for describing this
+1. There is a built-in variant-for-menu which doesn't feel quite right in the defaults

 ---

 ## History